lukamiletic95/papers/Abstract.md

 	<h3>Abstract</h3>
 </div>

 This paper will present a formal analysis of the Tendermint Mempool component.
 Tendermint is a blockchain that operates on a daily basis and is used worldwide.
 However, some aspects of its implementation have room for improvement.
-The paper is mainly focused on being understandable and easily readable, but still without any lack of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzODIyMDI4MSwtMTI3MDQyMTQ4Miw5Nj
+eyJoaXN0b3J5IjpbMTE2MjE5NjA3MiwxMjM4MjIwMjgxLC0xMj
-k2MTY0ODgsMTg2NjYwODUxOCwxNzcyMzE5Nzk1LDQ4MTMxOTU5
+cwNDIxNDgyLDk2OTYxNjQ4OCwxODY2NjA4NTE4LDE3NzIzMTk3
-Nyw3MjUyNTA0NTksLTEwMzg3NzMyMzcsLTEzOTYzNDE5NCwxNj
+OTUsNDgxMzE5NTk3LDcyNTI1MDQ1OSwtMTAzODc3MzIzNywtMT
-k5MzQ5NDgyXX0=
+M5NjM0MTk0LDE2OTkzNDk0ODJdfQ==
 -->